mbeavers34/MichaelBeavers/README.md

 My background is in Industrial Automation and Controls, with some various programming thrown in for good measure.
 I'm currently the Department Chair of the Technology,  Lake Land College in Mattoon, Il.<br>

-I'm currently working on the
+I'm currently working on the:

 [Prompt project.](/prompt.ipynb)
 The goal of this project is to use what I know about visualizations and probability distributions to distinguish between customers who accepted a driving coupon versus those that did not.<p>